 Traditional governance procedures follow the motto, “Plan the work; work the plan”.
 They assume predictability.
 There are many corporate procedures where governance for predictability is appropriate.
 Software development is not one of them.
 Governance for feedback; governance for responsiveness is what is required.
-In many Agile-adopting organisations, a “two-speed” solution is evident.
+In many agile-adopting organisations, a “two-speed” solution is evident.
 Where predictability reigns, traditional governance procedures are maintained.
 Where feedback drives success, different approaches operate.

 In Scrum, the Product Owner is responsible for achieving the business outcomes inherent in the product development.
 She owns the product for the business, and is accountable for, amongst other things, its alignment with the strategic goals of the business.
 She is also a peer member of the Scrum team.
-One of the reasons you rarely see formal, outline business cases, followed by detailed business cases and post-project audits against them in Scrum is because it is unnecessary.
+One of the reasons you rarely see formal, outlined business cases, followed by detailed business cases and post-project audits against them in Scrum is because it is unnecessary.
 The Product Owner role and the Sprints’ inspect-and-adapt cycle takes care of that stuff in a more ‘light touch’ way.

 Similarly, the quality of the product is best ensured by embedding testers as developers in the Scrum team.
 The goal of testing then itself becomes feedback.
 The ‘Whack-The-Mole’ pattern means defects can be removed by the Development team before the increment gets to the Sprint Review, let alone Release.
 The ping-pong between programmers and testers that so characterises (and delays) waterfall development is eliminated by making the Scrum team responsible for quality.